Functions#

 user_data – user data

-- debug_add_ring_buffer_logger(max_size_per_thread: int, thread_timeout: int) None #
+- debug_add_ring_buffer_logger(max_size_per_thread: int, thread_timeout: int) None#

 Adds a memory ringbuffer based debug logger that stores up to

-bytes of logs per thread and times out threads afterthread_timeout
+max_size_per_threadbytes of logs per thread and times out threads afterthread_timeoutseconds of inactivity.Logs can be fetched with

-.
+debug_ring_buffer_logger_get_logs()and the logger can be removed again withdebug_remove_ring_buffer_logger().
 Only one logger at a time is possible.Added in version 1.14.

 - Parameters: